 COVID-19 Resources and Information for Housing Providers

-Posted By: Sean Martin (deleted) Announcements, COVID-19, Management, Membership,
+Posted By: Sean Martin (deleted) Announcements, Management, Membership,

 The Puget Sound region is presently experiencing the highest rate of COVID-19 illness in the country and the virus is impacting many elements of daily life.
 Decisions to cancel or postpone public events or institute building closures are done in the interest of public health but can lead to tangible impacts on people’s income and employment – particularly those who cannot go to work as a result.
 Housing providers are committed to supporting residents who are impacted by COVID-19 and need assistance with their housing costs.